Artist Statement Editing Services

 Your sketchbook shows your thought process An art school portfolio benefits a lot from having a slide to show an image or two of a sketchbook spread.
 The advantage of showing a sketchbook spread is that it’s an opportunity for you to demonstrate your thinking, sketching, and brainstorming process in it’s raw, unedited form.
 A […]

-Art School Portfolio: Subjects & Themes
+Art School Portfolio: Getting Ideas

-Art School Portfolio Mistakes to Avoid
+Art School Portfolio Mistakes You Can Easily Avoid

 How To Photograph Your 2D & 3D Art